Dancull/Bin-Assistant-Architecture-Tool/README.md

 ## Automation Logic
-The backend runs several automated processes to ensure data accuracy: getCalendar (Smart Caching)
+The backend runs several automated processes to ensure data accuracy:

-Generates .ics files on demand.
+getCalendar (Smart Caching) Generates .ics files on demand.

+Stale-While-Revalidate:

-Stale-While-Revalidate: Checks the lastUpdated timestamp.
+Checks the lastUpdated timestamp.
 If data is <24h old, it serves from Firestore cache.
 If >24h, it triggers a background re-scrape.

-scraperHealthCheck
+scraperHealthCheck:

 A daily cron job that runs a known valid query against the external council site.